lmangani/deta-s3rver/README.md

 # S3: deta-s3rver
 [s3rver](https://github.com/jamhall/s3rver) running on [Deta Micros](https://www.deta.sh/)

 > S3rver is a lightweight server that responds to some of the same calls Amazon S3 responds to.
 It is extremely useful for testing S3 in a sandbox environment without actually making calls to Amazon.
-The goal of S3rver is to minimise runtime dependencies and be more of a development tool to test S3 calls in your code rather than a production server looking to duplicate S3 functionality.
+The goal of S3rver is to minimise runtime dependencies and be more of a development tool to test S3 calls in your code/CI.

 <br>